McTavishLab/physcraper_ms/joss_submission.md

     for Phylogenetic Analysis of Land Plants (PALPP), using the MapReduce paradigm to parallelize BLAST [@yong2010screening], both cite phylota as one among other "studies based on data mining large numbers of taxa or loci".
+    - A review on online plant databases aiming to "provide recommendations for current information managers and developers concerning the user interface and experience;
+    and to provide a picture about the possible directions to take for those in charge of the creation of information at all levels".
+They cite phylota as a tool allowing researchers "to acces equally and globally, without travel, a [phylogenetic?] model of plants at the kingdom level".
+    - A study presenting a tool to asses gene sequence quality for automatic construction of databases [@meng2012gsqct], as well as their parallelized version using MapReduce [@meng2012cloud], cite phylota (along with @yong2010screening) as a tool that relies on sequence similarity (BLAST) and not taxon name annotations in the database, for mining large numbers of taxa or loci, without making any control on the quality of the sequencing.
+On the same line
+    - a paper aiming to establish an online information system for the legumes and to outline "best practices for development of a legume portal to enable data sharing and a better understanding of what data are available, missing, or erroneous, and ultimately facilitate cross-analyses and collaboration within the legume-systematics community and with other stakeholders" [@bruneau2019towards], cites phylota (along with supersmart and pyphlawd) as a "pipeline for large-scale retrieval of GenBank data of particular taxa or clades".
+    In their Table 1, they also list phylota as a potential data source for developing a legume portal.
 1. When the software was actually used to construct (partially or in full) a DNA data set to be used for phylogenetic reconstruction:
     - A 1000 tip phylogeny of the family of the nightshades [@sarkinen2013solanaceae]